structurizr/java/docs/documentation.md

 - Deployment
 - Development Environment
 - Operation and Support
+- Usage
 - Decision Log

-All sections must be associated with a software system in the model, except for "Components", which needs to be associated with a container.
+All sections must be associated with a software system in the model, except for "Components" (which needs to be associated with a container) and "Code" (which needs to be associated with a component).

 ### Images